-Adults who are authorised by the CEO to have control or charge of pupils should only use physical intervention as is reasonable to manage a child displaying risk behaviour, presenting as an imminent or immediate risk to self or others.
-The provision applies when an adult is on the premises, and when he or she has lawful control or charge of the child's concerns elsewhere e.g. on a school trip or any authorised activity.
+Adults who are authorised by the CEO to have control or charge of pupils should only use physical intervention as is reasonable to prevent a child from being in stage 3 of the behaviour levels - risk behaviour therefore presenting as an imminent or immediate risk to self or others.
+The provision applies when an adult, is on the premises, and when he or she has lawful control or charge of the child's concerns elsewhere e.g. on a school trip or any authorised activity.